gl-inet/docs4.x/docs/tutorials/how_to_block_client_devices.md

-# How to Block Specific Client Devices on a GL.iNet Router
+# How to block specific client devices on a GL.iNet router

 This tutorial will show you how to block specific client devices on a GL.iNet router.
 By blocking client devices, you prevent unauthorized access to your network.
 This helps to enhance your network security or control your family's access to the internet.